 The National Museum of Myanmar in Yangon, is the museum of Burmese art, history and culture in Myanmar.
-Founded in 1952, the five-story museum has an extensive collection of ancient artifacts, ornaments, works of art, inscriptions and historic memorabilia, related to history, culture and civilization of Burmese people.
+Founded in 1952, the five-story museum has an extensive collection of ancient artefacts, ornaments, works of art, inscriptions and historic memorabilia, related to history, culture and civilization of Burmese people.

-An unimpressive building from the outside, and almost bare inside, with only one main item of interest, the The Royal Throne of Myanmar, which has a dedicated room just to itself, but it is impressive.
+An unimpressive building from the outside, and almost bare inside, with only one main item of interest, The Royal Throne of Myanmar, which has a dedicated room just to itself, but it is impressive.

 The Lion Throne Show Room is the main exhibit.
 The Lion Throne is over 150 years old and made of Yamanay wood and gilded all over.
-There are 8 different kinds of thrones but in numbers there are 9 thrones because two of them are similiar.
+There are 8 different kinds of thrones but in numbers, there are 9 thrones because two of them are similar.
 The Lion Throne was used by the King to adjudicate on law cases.
 Taken to Kolkata for display at the museum there is was returned to Myanmar after independence in 1948.
 This is the only throne left intact as the other 8 were destroyed during the Second World War.